FaresAlhuri/AB-Test-Results-for-a-New-Website-using-Logistic-Regression/README.md

 2. Retain the old one
 3. or extend the experiment to gather more data before making a decision.

-The dataset and Jupyter Notebook provided all the necessary files for the analysis.
 Throughout the project, I followed a structured approach to ensure my findings were statistically sound.
-Additionally, some parts of the notebook referenced quizzes from the course to help verify my understanding of key concepts.
-While completing the quizzes was not mandatory for the project, I **ensured that all the items on the **Project Rubric** met the required specifications** for successful completion.
+While completing the quizzes was not mandatory for the project, I **ensured that all the items on the **Project Rubric** met the required specifications** for successful completion and results.

 ## Hypothesis:
 <img width="1332" height="315" alt="{912840AC-FB1F-47AB-8507-51931DCF7F48}" src="https://github.com/user-attachments/assets/2c20b8a2-44dd-447b-b626-4ef0d81f6fa0" />